 Even well-seasoned business owners confuse these two parts of marketing.
 They speak about branding in terms of graphics and speak about advertising in terms of marketing.

-Advertising is about promotion: Print ads, Facebook posts, emails, TV ads, and so on.
-Ways in which we try to make the business more visible.
-Advertising focuses on offers, creative ways to deliver a message.
+Advertising is about promotion: print ads, Facebook posts, emails, TV ads, and so on.
+These are ways in which we try to make the business more visible.
+Advertising focuses on offers–creative ways to deliver a message.
 These are good things that must and should be done for a business to be successful… but not until the brand has palpable, consumer-focused value to promote.

 It’s worth noting that branding is not graphic design.
 Design is a visual representation of the differentiating factors of the brand.
-Colors, images, style, logos are used to help us visualize the differences but these are not the differences per say.
+Colors, images, style, and logos are used to help us visualize the differences, but these are not the differences per say.
 They are only symbols.
-No different than how a photograph shows us someone’s outer appearance, but not their feelings.
+They are no different than how a photograph shows us someone’s outer appearance, but not their feelings.